 OK, so here’s a little history to go with the wonderful views.
 When it was built, el Pantano (el Pantà in Valenciano) de Relleu was not only an engineering marvel – it was officially a miracle!
 I mean a proper miracle!

-One day (8 May, 1653 to be precise), the image of the Virgen de Santa Marta in Villajoyosa church was seen to shed tears.
-Only a few days later did people realise that this was the precise date that King Felipe IV signed the order to construct the dam – so Santa Marta was crying tears of happiness.
-There’s a Fiesta de las Lagrimas (tears) de Santa Marta every May in Villajoyosa to celebrate.
+One day (8 May, 1653 to be precise), the image of the Virgen de Santa Marta in Villajoyosa church was seen to shed real tears.
+Only a few days later did people realise that this was the precise date that King Felipe IV signed the order to construct the dam.
+So Santa Marta was crying tears of happiness.
+There’s a Fiesta de las Lágrimas (tears) de Santa Marta every May in Villajoyosa to celebrate – check out my post here.

 It’s easy to forget that this must have been a pretty amazing engineering achievement back in the 18th century.
 Yes, plenty of dams had been built before, but not in such a difficult location and with such basic construction techniques; the Relleu dam was one of the first modern dams in Spain.